 All of history until Copernicus, including the Bible and all the churches, supported a geocentric view.
-The “heliocentric” view was invented by pagans – namely, the atheist Copernicus.
+The “heliocentric” view was invented by pagans – namely, the heretic Copernicus.

 Many were burned at the stake by the church for supporting the lie of the heliocentric universe, because it denied the Bible and threatened the church.
 Even hundreds of years later, there is zero scientific evidence to support the heliocentric view, which denies the Bible’s geocentric (earth-centered) view.